-Policy ECON 2 Support for Rural Economy
+Policy ECON 1 Support for Rural Economy

-1. Approval will be given for proposals which support existing and new businesses, without harming the character of the area, in one or more of the following ways:

-a) Supporting a more diverse agricultural economy which provides more local employment opportunities b) Supporting existing local businesses within the area c) Encouraging a wider range of rural tourism particularly those businesses which complement existing tourism related ones.
-For holiday accommodation proposals, for example for caravans and chalets, see part 2 of this policy below and see "interpretation" in the supporting text for clarification of the term 'holiday accommodation'.

-d) Encouraging the re-use and sympathetic extension of redundant agricultural or other buildings for business or visitor attraction purposes e) Encouraging businesses which offer local products and services (including food and drink) linked to their Lancastrian and rural provenance f) Supporting social and community-led enterprises with a social and/or environmental purpose which involves the local community.

-2. In the case of proposals for new or extensions to existing holiday accommodation such proposals will be permitted provided all the following criteria are met:

-(a) The site is well screened by land form or landscaping from roads, high viewpoints and other public places and the development would not harm the character or appearance of the countryside either on its own or when taken together with other established or proposed static caravan or chalet development in the vicinity;

-(b) The scale of development relates sensitively to its surroundings and would blend into the landscape;

-(c) The site is well laid out, designed and landscaped and the caravans and chalets would blend into the landscape in their siting, design, colour and materials;

-(d) The site is in an area with local opportunities for informal countryside recreation but would not itself harm such attractions;

-(e) The development would not harm the character or setting of settlements or the amenities of local residents;

-(f) The proposed holiday accommodation shall be used for the provision of leisure purposes only and not as permanent residences or second homes or holiday homes (see "interpretation" below).
-The accommodation should be advertised or held out as suitable for temporary holiday/ leisure letting purposes.
-Occupation by the same person(s) throughout the year is not permitted.
+- 1.Proposals for new and existing business which do not harm the character of the area will be supported where they support the growth of the rural economy in the following ways: - a) A more diverse agricultural economy; - b) The retention and expansion of existing local businesses; - c) Encouraging a wider range of rural tourism, particularly those businesses which complement existing tourism related businesses, provided that proposals for holiday accommodation accord with the criteria set out in part 2 of this policy. - d) Encouraging the re-use and sympathetic extension of redundant agricultural or other buildings for business or visitor attraction purposes - e) Encouraging businesses which offer local products and services (including food and drink) linked to their Lancastrian and rural provenance - f) Supporting social and community-led enterprises with a social and/or environmental purpose which involves the local community. - 2.
+Proposals for new or extension to existing holiday accommodation will be supported provided that all the following criteria are met:" - (a) The site is well screened by land form or landscaping from roads, high viewpoints and other public places and the development would not harm the character or appearance of the countryside either on its own or when taken together with other established or proposed static caravan or chalet development in the vicinity; - (b) The scale of development relates sensitively to its surroundings and would blend into the landscape; - (c) The site is well laid out, designed and landscaped and the caravans and chalets would blend into the landscape in their siting, design, colour and materials; - (d) The site is in an area with local opportunities for informal countryside recreation but would not itself harm such attractions: - (e) The development would not harm the character or setting of settlements or the amenities of local residents and; - (f) The proposed holiday accommodation shall be used for the provision of leisure purposes only and not as permanent residences or second homes or holiday homes (see "interpretation" below).

-Holiday occupancy conditions will be applied to proposed holiday accommodation to ensure the following:

-• that the accommodation will be occupied for holiday purposes only and will not be occupied as a person's sole, or main place of residence;

-• that the same family/group will not be allowed to occupy the same holiday unit for more than 28 days at a time and will only be allowed to occupy the same unit up to a maximum 3 months in any calendar year;

-•that the owners/operators maintain an up to date register of the names of all owners/ occupiers of individual holiday unit(s) and of their main home addresses, and their length of stay and that this register is made available at all reasonable times to the LPA.
+- 3. Holiday occupancy conditions will be applied to proposed holiday accommodation to ensure the following: - that the accommodation will be occupied for holiday purposes only and will not be occupied as a person's sole, or main place of residence; - that the same family/group will not be allowed to occupy the same holiday unit for more than 28 days at a time and will only be allowed to occupy the same unit up to a maximum 3 months in any calendar year; - •that the owners/operators maintain an up to date register of the names of all owners/ occupiers of individual holiday unit(s) and of their main home addresses, and their length of stay and that this register is made available at all reasonable times to the LPA.